nicshackle/yo-uuid-grabber/README.md

 # yo-uuid-grabber
-Copy the first Yoco UUID from the address bar to the clipboard
+A Chrome extension to copy the first Yoco UUID from the address bar to the clipboard

 ## Install
 Extentions > Develeper Mode > Load unpacked extension > [select this folder]